ericcccsliu/imc-prosperity-2/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This repository contains research and algorithms for our team, Linear Utility, in IMC Prosperity 2024.
-We placed 2nd, with an overall score of 3,501,647 seashells, and took home $10,000 in prize money.
+We placed 2nd globally, with an overall score of 3,501,647 seashells, and took home $10,000 in prize money.

 ## contributors ✨